AdobeDocs/campaign-classic.en/help/platform/using/unzip-decrypt.md

 1. Add and configure a **[!UICONTROL File transfer]** activity in your workflow.
 1. Add a **[!UICONTROL Data loading (file)]** activity and define the file format.
 1. Check the **[!UICONTROL Pre-process the file]** option.
-1. Specify the pre-processing command you want to apply.
+1. Select the pre-processing command you want to apply.
 1. Add other activities to manage data coming from the file.
 1. Save and execute your workflow.